karkman/MetagenomeCourse2019/R_for_overdispersed_data/README.md

     ## [1] TRUE

-### Phyloseq is handy for organizing and accessing data with counts, taxonomy and metadata files
+\#\#\#Phyloseq is handy for organizing and accessing data with counts, taxonomy and metadata files

-Let's use Phyloseq to organize our data.
+Let’s use Phyloseq to organize our data.
 Phyloseq is good for making sure your columns and rows are always in the right order and it makes accessing and splitting data faster.

 ``` r
 #Make Phyloseq object with sample data and otu table.